Boiler in the Loft – Pros, Cons & Regulations

 According to London-based moving company Whatmanandavan.co.uk, this costs around £600 on average, depending on factors like size and location.

-See also Best Boiler Brands/Manufacturers UK
+See also Eco-Friendly Boilers and Best Alternatives UK

 You will also need to consider accessibility.
 If you usually control the boiler from dials on the unit, you may want to consider changing to a wireless room thermostat.